sajibsrs/notes-on-react/README.md

 In this example HTML like syntax is JSX code and the `{name}` is a JavaScript expression.

 ## 3 # Components
 Components are key building blocks of React application.
 A React component is reusable block of code, which represents a portion of the user interface.
-The components are responsible for building and managing the whole user interface after all.
+The components are responsible for building and managing the whole user interface.

 ### 3.1 # Type of components
 1. Class components